Penske wants full fans at Indy 500, ready for IndyCar opener

 The coronavirus has given Penske additional time to raise the speedway to his standards.
 All work on the track was halted early in the pandemic under stay-at-home orders, but moving the 500 to August allowed time for capital improvements.

-He’d often likens his visions for the speedway to pristine Augusta National.
+He often likens his visions for the speedway to pristine Augusta National.

 “Every time I walk around I find something else to do,” he said.
 “I thought there were only so many chapters in the book.
 Every time I get to the last chapter, there’s one or two more to look at.
 Time is always beneficial.”